-- 7. The parties to this Complaint are the Receiver and the Stanford Investors named in the Appendix filed concurrently herewith. - 8.
-The named Stanford Investors will be served pursuant to the Federal Rules of Civil Procedure, through their attorneys of record, or by other means approved by order of this Court.
+7. The parties to this complaint are the Receiver and the Stanford Investors named in the Appendix filed concurrently herewith.

+8. The named Stanford Investors either have already been served or will be served pursuant to the Federal Rules of Civil Procedure, through their attorneys of record, or by other means approved by order of this Court.